Differences between ARIA 1.0 and 1.1: Deprecations & Additions

 As such, aria-details takes precedence over aria-describedby if both are present on the same element.
 However, it is necessary for the user to navigate to the container referenced by aria-details to view and interact with the content of that description.
 This differs from aria-describedby, which is part of the naming calculation for the element that has focus, and where it is not necessary to move focus away from that element to hear the description.
 In contrast, aria-details is not included in the naming calculation for setting the Description property, and the user must instead navigate away from the focused element to view the detailed description.

 This is the first of a four-part series on the Differences between ARIA 1.0 and 1.1.
+Please click here for parts two, three and four.
 In the next installment of our four-part series on ARIA 1.1, we’ll explore additions to the role attribute.